B1.6 Round decimal numbers to the nearest tenth, in various contexts.

 To round 6.28 to the nearest whole number, students recognize that 6.28 is a quantity equivalent to 6 and a bit more.
 They then know that the number is between 6 and 7.
 They then use their number sense to determine whether 6.28 is closer to 6 or 7.
 For example, they may use a benchmark number representing the middle of the range (6.5 or 6.50), notice that 6.28 is close to 6.2 or 6.3, or even visualize where 6.28 is on a number line.

-Regardless of which element of number sense is chosen, students are then able to round 6.28 to 6.
-If they decide to round to the nearest tenth instead, they must use their understanding of the quantity represented by this number and recognize that 6.28 represents a quantity that is between 6.2 and 6.3.
+Regardless of which of these strategies they use, students are then able to round 6.28 to 6.
+If they decide to round to the nearest tenth instead, they must again use their understanding of the quantity represented by this number and recognize that 6.28 represents a quantity that is between 6.2 and 6.3.

 By visualizing the number 6.28 on a line, students can conclude that 6.28 is closer to 6.3 than to 6.2 and therefore, round 6.28 to 6.3.